Curvin Richards

 Curvin Stephen Richards (born December 26, 1968) is a former professional American football running back who played for three seasons in the National Football League (NFL).
 He played college football for the Pittsburgh Panthers.
 He spent two seasons with the Dallas Cowboys (1991–1992) and one season with the Detroit Lions in 1993.
-With the Cowboys, he won Super Bowl XXVII over the Buffalo Bills.

 Early life

 Richards was born in Trinidad and Tobago, before his family moved to La Porte, Texas, when he was 10 years old.
 He attended LaPorte High School where he became a starter as a sophomore and produced 1,577 rushing yards.

 The next year, he finished with 1,106 rushing yards.
 As a senior a new wishbone offense was implemented, which in turn impacted his carries and production (811 rushing yards).

-He also played center fielder in baseball, hitting for a .429 average as a senior.
+He also played center field in baseball, hitting for a .429 average as a senior.

 College career

 Richards accepted a football scholarship form the University of Pittsburgh.
 He was a third-team running back when his freshman season started.
 After Adam Walker was injured in the first quarter of the fourth game of the season against Boston College, Richards replaced him and rushed for 202 yards.
 Not only did he keep the starting job but also became a media sensation, earning the nickname "Swervin" and being compared to Tony Dorsett and Herschel Walker.
 He finished the season as the Division I-A leading freshman rusher (1,228 rushing yards) and the second freshman in school history to have a 1,000 yard season (after Dorsett).
 He also had 3 games where he rushed for over 200 yards.

 The next year, he registered 1,282 rushing yards, becoming only second player in school history to achieve multiple and back-to-back 1,000 yards rushing seasons (after Dorsett).
 He rushed for a career-high 264 yards against East Carolina University, at the time the fourth best single-game mark in school history.

 As a junior, he began the year with three straight 100-yard rushing games, before suffering an ankle injury when a lineman fell on his leg during a practice.
 He lost three games due to this severe sprained ankle and started only three of the last five games of the season, which made his statistics drop to 682 rushing yards and 2 touchdowns.

 The following season, he was suspended indefinitely by new head coach Paul Hackett for missing team meetings and study hall time.
 News later surfaced that even though he didn't inform the team, he left to be with his sister who was in a coma with a brain tumor and eventually died.

 This situation made him decide to declare as an early entry into the NFL draft.

 Even though he only played for three years, he left as the school's second career rusher with 3,192 yards (behind Dorsett).